NuevoFoundation/workshops/content/english/security-phishing/other-phishing-types.md

 ![An example of search engine Ad](../media/search_engine.png?height=450px)

-Many search engines priortize advertisement links for a search query.
+Many search engines prioritize advertisement links for a search query.
 Make sure to verify the link before clicking on it so you avoid going to a malicious website as highlighted in the above image.